zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-query/adb-query.md

     ![](./images/step1.4.png " ")

 5. Run the script.
-In the Substitutions Variables dialog, paste the base URL you copied in Lab 3, Step 6, and click **OK**.
+In the Substitutions Variables dialog, paste the base URL you copied in Loading Data Lab, Step 6, and click **OK**.

   ![](images/step1.5.png " ")